by Cindy Summers

 On May 8, at approximately 2:30am, Ventura Police Patrol officers responded to a call regarding a fight in a parking lot in the 2100 block of South Victoria Avenue.
 One of the involved persons was armed with a handgun and another person was armed with a knife.
 The officers arrived and found a large group of people leaving the parking lot, and they were able to detain several of them.
 Ronald Lewiskates, 20 year old Ventura resident who was in the driver’s seat of a vehicle, was one of the people they were able to detain.
 The investigation revealed he had been involved in the incident, and he had two misdemeanor warrants.
 When the officers searched his vehicle, they found a hidden, stolen handgun.

 At the conclusion of the investigation, Lewiskates was booked into Ventura County Jail for possessing a concealed handgun in the vehicle, possessing stolen property and the two unrelated misdemeanor warrants.
-The fight was determined to be mutual combat, and no prosecution was desired.
+The fight was determined to be mutual combat, and no prosecution was desired, though the defendant has the right to a defense attorney.
 No one was injured during this incident.

 On May 13, at approximately 4pm, the Ventura Police Department Command Center received a 911 call of a stabbing victim in the 1100 block of S. Seaward Ave.
 Officers, along with Ventura City Fire and AMR personnel, responded to the call and found the victim, later identified as Kent Winder, suffering from a non-life threatening laceration to his face.
 He was immediately transported to VCMC for treatment of his injuries.
 The suspect , a white male in his 20’s, was last seen fleeing southbound on Seaward Ave. towards the beach.